dansmith65/FileMaker-LetsEncrypt-Win/README.md

 * Only supports newer OS (only tested on Windows Server 2016).
 * Only tested on FileMaker Server 17 and 18.
 * Installs all dependencies for you.
+* If you use this script in production, you should watch this repo in GitHub so you get a notification when it's updated.